 An empty lot remains today, where the Cosmopolitan Hotel had been!
 A new building replaced the Grand Hotel, with sections for tenants.
 Outside wall arches are parts that remain.
 View them today on the front walls of three businesses along the South side of Allen Street.

 The Sycamore Water Company started delivering water to Tombstone in April 1880.
 By autumn they had water mains and fire hydrants at intersections.6

-The Tombstone Water, Mill and Lumber Company formed on June 15, 1881, to supply water.
+The Tombstone Water, Mill and Lumber Company launched on June 15, 1881, to supply water.
 Sycamore Water balked about the competition.
 They stopped placing hydrants and giving free water for the town's needs.6

 The Huachuca Water Company formed in late 1880, completing water projects in summer of 1882.
 Their test fire hydrant was ready on Allen and 6th.
 The Fire Company connected a fire-hose.6 It passed: "water pressure met expectations."7

 They installed more water mains, completing all Tombstone streets.
 On June 26, 1882 city fire hydrants were successfully tested.
 City water was here!
 But a month too late for May's devastating fire.6